Darkover series: The Founding

 At the end of the 21st century, Earth sends colony ships out to the stars.
 One of these ships becomes disabled and crash-lands on Darkover, the fourth planet in a red giant solar system.
 Unable to repair their ship and equally unable to make contact with Earth, the survivors establish a colony.

 The colonists are primarily Celts and Spaniards, and this mix is reflected in the resultant blended culture.
-Bradley uses a standard "lost colony" trope: to maintain the available gene pool and maximize the chances of colonial survival, the colonists intermarry extensively and produce as many children with as many different partners as possible.
+Bradley used a standard "lost colony" trope: to maintain the available gene pool and maximize the chances of colonial survival, the colonists intermarry extensively and produce as many children with as many different partners as possible.
 Psychic and psionic abilities are acquired through interbreeding with the indigenous people, the Chieri.

 Bradley is silent about the developments that followed the first generation of the colony, and does not make clear how many years intervene between the founding and the Ages of Chaos.
 The novels Darkover Landfall and Rediscovery suggest that at least 2000 years have passed between the founding of the colony and Earth's recontact.
 The last sentence of "Darkover Landfall" states, "But Earth knew nothing of them for 2,000 years", but as Lew Alton says (above) the time on Darkover was perhaps 10,000 years.